MaximBazarov/Unicore/README.md

 So, in that case, the `AppState` would be our only source of the current app state, we look into the instance of the `AppState`  and we have the right values we need to display.
 That's what is **single source of truth**.

-But the problem here would be to give access to that state for each part of the app, screens, services, etc. and more importantly provide them with a way to mutate this state, so everybody knows that it was changed.
+But the problem here would be to give access to that state for each part of the app, screens, services, etc., and more importantly provide them with a way to mutate this state, so everybody knows that it was changed.
 The `Observer` pattern would solve these problems, but to make changes, we need some external ways not only internal as they usually are in the observer.

 That's why we use the `Event Bus` pattern to solve this, and we dispatch actions to the [Core](#core) which would mutate the state.